 Dawn Provost, Executive Director

 Dawn is a native Vermonter.
 Dawn is currently enrolled at Devry University working towards a Bachelor of Science in Healthcare Administration.
 In January of 2004, Dawn joined OM Fisher Home, Inc. (dba Westview Meadows & The Gary Residence) as the Business Office Manager, where she was involved in setting up the operations for Westview Meadows.
 This involved hiring, setting up policy and procedures, accounting, marketing and all other assignments as assigned.
-In November 2012, Dawn was named Executive Director of OM Fisher Home, Inc. It was no surprise to those that know Dawn, with her strong work ethic, knowledge of both homes, love and care for the senior population, and effervescent personality — she was the obvious choice.
+In November 2012, Dawn was named Executive Director of OM Fisher Home, Inc. It was no surprise to those who know Dawn, with her strong work ethic, knowledge of both homes, love and care for the senior population, and effervescent personality — she was the obvious choice.
 Dawn is a member and the Past-President of the Montpelier Rotary Club.

 Kathy Thurston, Business Office Manager